rguske/minikube/README.md

-# Documenting my way to an Application-Deployment on Kubernetes by using Minikube
+# A documentation on my way to an Application-Deployment on Kubernetes by using Minikube

 ### Install Minkube https://github.com/kubernetes/minikube
 ```